What is an Ohio Advance Directive?

 - You are aging or dealing with ongoing health issues

 - You live in or are planning to move into an adult care facility

 Regardless of whether your Ohio Advance Directive has been produced in response to a recent change in your health or as part of a long-term plan, witnesses and notarization can help to protect your document if someone challenges its validity.
 In Ohio, Advance Directives in the form of a Living Will are considered invalid during pregnancy, unless the pregnancy will not develop to a live birth.

 Making an Advance Directive is normally simple, but you or your agent might have questions.
 Finding an attorney to proofread your Ohio Advance Directive may be costly.
-A more cost-effective alternative would be via the On Call network of attorneys.
+A more cost-effective alternative would be via the Rocket Lawyer attorney network.
 By signing up for a Premium membership, you can get your documents reviewed or ask any legal questions.
 As always, you can rest assured that Rocket Lawyer will be by your side.

 The fees associated with working with an attorney to make an Advance Directive might range anywhere between $200 and $1,000.
 Unlike the other websites you might stumble upon, Rocket Lawyer offers more than an Advance Directive template.
-If you ever require help from a lawyer, your Rocket Lawyer membership offers up to a 40% discount when you hire an On Call attorney.
+If you ever require help from a lawyer, your Rocket Lawyer membership offers up to a 40% discount when you hire an Rocket Lawyer network attorney.

 Upon finishing your Advance Directive with the help of Rocket Lawyer, you will have the ability to retrieve it from your account wherever and whenever you choose.
 You should feel free to engage with the document in one or all of the following ways: editing it, downloading it in PDF format or as a Word document, printing it, and signing it.
 Attached to each Ohio Advance Directive, there will be a series of helpful tips to follow while finalizing your document.
 You will need to send a copy of your fully signed document to your agent(s) and care providers.